Night Verses: Musical style and influences

 Night Verses have been noted for their vast use of guitar effects, intricate rhythm section and introspective/emotive vocals.
-Their consistent layering of effected textures and diverse rhythmic choices lean them more towards the genres like space rock, art rock and even some shoegaze.
-However, their more aggressive passages and emotionally driven vocals often create similar moments to those found within the alternative metal, post-hardcore and metalcore genres.
+Their consistent layering of effected textures and diverse rhythmic choices lean them more toward the genres like space rock, art rock, and even some shoegaze.
+However, their more-aggressive passages and emotionally-driven vocals often create similar moments to those found within the alternative metal, post-hardcore, and metalcore genres.

-In multiple interviews the band has referenced Tool, Isis, Fiona Apple, At the Drive-In, Opeth, Björk, Deftones, DJ Shadow, Nirvana, Rage Against the Machine, various trip hop Artists and the film Beyond the Black Rainbow as influences that have had a heavy impact on their sound.
+In multiple interviews the band has referenced Tool, Isis, Fiona Apple, At the Drive-In, Opeth, Björk, Deftones, DJ Shadow, Nirvana, Rage Against the Machine, various trip hop Artists, and the film Beyond the Black Rainbow as influences that have had a heavy impact on their sound.

 Other projects

 The Drum Chain was a video collaboration project released via the band's youtube channel.
 They created a single composition featuring 9 different drummers.
 According to an article posted by Modern Drummer, each drummer was asked to record 16 bars of 4/4 over 140 BPM.
 The band then put the rhythmic compositions together and wrote music over the top of the piece to make it feel like one song.
 The drummers involved (aside from Aric) were: